 "This technology has the potential to be a useful tool in agriculture," Hardin said.
 "We want to get students more interested in technology and how various tools can be applied to agriculture in the future."

-Afterwards, Hardin and Mike Komp, Noble Foundation spatial technology services supervisor, led the students out to the parking lot for some hands-on demonstrations with the UAVs, also called drones.
+Afterwards, Hardin and Mike Komp, Noble Research Institute spatial technology services supervisor, led the students out to the parking lot for some hands-on demonstrations with the UAVs, also called drones.
 "They are fun to operate," Komp said.
 "It's also incredible what one can do and the data it provides."

 Tresa Trammell and Kushendra Shah use an iPad to safely monitor an unmanned aerial vehicle's flight.